ravern/tp/docs/UserGuide.md

 **Step 3.** Check the version number provided (`xxx`) is at least `11`.

-An example is shown below.
+An example is shown below:
   ```
   > java -version
   java version "xxx" <Other information>